Philadelphia Dog Bite Attorney

 - Approximately 25% of fatal dog attacks involved dogs who were chained

-- Over 71% of dog bites occur to a victim’s arms, legs, hands, and feet
+- Over 71% of canine bites occur to a victim’s arms, legs, hands, and feet

 - 24% of deaths involved unrestrained dogs off their owner’s property

-Liability lies within the do owners, but there are ways to stay safe, in the presence of an aggressive dog.
+Liability lies within the owners of dogs, but there are ways to stay safe, in the presence of an aggressive dog.
 Below are a few tips to follow and teach your children that can prevent dog attacks in Philadelphia:

-- Don’t run pas a dog without warning
+- Don’t run past a dog without warning

 - If a dog threatens you, don’t scream